richard-porter/dimensional-authorship/README.md

 ### What’s in the archive

 Three novels following a single narrative arc set in a world of tidal mythology, grief, and repair.
-The work is documented in detail in the `case-study-taller-shell` folder — including the origin prompt event, escalation dynamics, governance intervention, and the collaborative process that produced the final manuscripts.
+The work is documented in detail in the [case-study-taller-shell/](./case-study-taller-shell/) folder — including the origin prompt event, escalation dynamics, governance intervention, and the collaborative process that produced the final manuscripts.

 The trilogy is published under the pen name **Richard Porter**.
 All proceeds from published work support charitable organizations.